What immunosuppressed patients should know about the coronavirus vaccines

 There’s no way to know for sure.

 Yes, there are antibody tests.
-But the tests vary in the types of antibodies they detect, and even when they do detect antibodies, it’s not that informative because experts do not yet know the level of antibody needed for protection against the coronavirus.
+But the tests vary in the types of antibodies they detect, and even when they do detect antibodies, it’s not that informative, because experts do not yet know the level of antibody needed for protection against the coronavirus.

 And as Erin Longbrake, a neurologist at Yale New Haven Hospital, explained, those tests do not look at the response from the other arms of the immune system, such as T cells.
 She said she and her colleagues are studying B-cell and T-cell responses in vaccinated patients who have multiple sclerosis and other autoimmune neurological diseases.